 He talked about how proud he was of our children.
 About how grateful he was to have me at his side through thick and thin.
 About how life moves too fast to live with regrets.
 It was one of those precious moments when our souls did all the talking.

 It was a day I will hold in my heart forever.
 As it turned out, it was our last day.
-The next afternoon, my beloved Jesse suffered a massive brain aneurysm.
+That evening, my beloved Jesse suffered a massive brain aneurysm.
 The doctors did everything they could, but he was just gone.

 My faith and my family keep me going, now.
 I think about Jesse and miss him every day, but I find comfort knowing that Jesse made the choice to help others – he became a donor and his kidneys and liver have each given someone else a second chance at life.

 Long before that Saturday in November, we had talked about donation and he – like so many other people – had gotten caught up in the myths.
 Since I am a medical assistant, I was able to give him the facts.
 The next time he renewed his license, he said he remembered our talk and signed up.

 His funeral was on a cold, rainy day and the church was filled to overflowing with people whose lives he had touched over the years.
 That’s the kind of person he was – someone so loved and respected.
 And now, his generous spirit lives on through the lives of those who received his gifts of life.